Confined Space Training

 - provision of training to anyone involved in rescue procedures etc.

-Clive Kelly Safety offers Confined Spaces training throughout the Clare, Limerick, Galway, Tipperary and the surrounding regions.
+Clive Kelly Safety offers Confined Spaces training throughout Ireland.
 The course covers General Confined Space Regulations, Types of Hazards, Risk Assessment, Safe Systems and Procedures, Personal Protection Equipment and Detection Equipment, Rescue Procedures.

-This is a 1 day course which takes about 6 hours and can cater for up to 10 candidates.
+This is a 1 day safety awareness course course and can cater for up to a maximum 6 candidates.
 The course is held at the clients premises and is not a public course.

-The course is suitable for Managers, Supervisors and Operators who may need to enter into or supervise entry into a Confined Space.
+The course is suitable for Managers, Supervisors and Operators who may need to supervise entry with Permits for entry into a Confined Space..
 The course helps candidates to develop an awareness of the potential (often invisible) hazards that exist in confined spaces and the precautions needed to reduce the risk of serious injuries.
 The course ensures that employers meet the requirements of training employees before they enter a confined space and develops an awareness of the legal regulations associated with working in confined spaces.